Dr Amelia DeFalco

 - Co-Director, Centre for Medical Humanities

-My research concerns representations of aging, illness, disability and care in contemporary literature and film.
-In my first book, Uncanny Subjects: Aging in Contemporary Narrative, I argue that aging, in particular, aging into old age, introduces subjects to a strangely familiar selfhood -- that is, to their own uncanniness – by producing a sense of alienation as the self becomes split between the authentic, familiar, youthful self and the false, strange, older one.
-The literary narratives I explore in Uncanny Subjects expose the spuriousness of this division, the degree to which we are always, already, in Julia Kristeva’s words, “strangers to ourselves,” by which she refers to an internal strangeness, one that aging exposes, I argue, rather than creates.
+My research concerns representations of vulnerability, ageing, embodiment and care in contemporary literature and film.
+My first book, Uncanny Subjects: Aging in Contemporary Narrative, explores how ageing, in particular, ageing into old age, introduces subjects to a strangely familiar selfhood -- that is, to their own uncanniness – by producing a sense of alienation as the self becomes split between the authentic, familiar, youthful self and the false, strange, older one.
+The literary narratives I explore in Uncanny Subjects expose the spuriousness of this division, the degree to which we are always, already, in Julia Kristeva’s words, “strangers to ourselves,” by which she refers to an internal strangeness, one that aging exposes, rather than creates.

-My current research project, Curious Kin: Fictions of Posthuman Care, concerns the intersection of posthumanism, vulnerability studies and ethics of care.
-This work investigates concepts of dependency and vulnerability to reimagine and reinvigorate the meaning of care in light of a growing awareness of human/nonhuman interdependencies, affective, biological, and ecological.
+My current research project, Curious Kin: Fictions of Posthuman Care, concerns the intersection of posthuman vulnerability and ethics of care.
+This work seeks to reimagine and reinvigorate the meaning of care in light of growing awarness of human/nonhuman interdependencies, affective, biological, and ecological.
 Related to this research, I co-organized the 2017-18 LHRI Sadler Seminar Series “Touch: Sensing, Feeling, Knowing” and co-edited a collection on ethics and affects in the work of Alice Munro, the Canadian Nobel prize-winning short story writer, with Professor Lorraine York.

 Projects & Awards